ArnoldChiou/trading_platform_go/README.md

 ![Go](https://img.shields.io/badge/Go-1.24-blue)

 A scalable and modular trading platform written in Go.
-This project consists of an API Gateway and a Matching Engine designed to handle trading operations efficiently.
+This project consists of an **API Gateway**, a **Matching Engine**, and a **React Frontend** designed to handle trading operations efficiently and provide real-time updates.

 ## Project Structure